sslarch/sslarch.github.io/caa_proposal.md

 Thank you for considering this proposal.

-Best regards,
+With best regards,

-Sophie C. Schmidt, Martin Hinz and Clemens Schmid
+Sophie C. Schmidt, Martin Hinz, Zack Batist and Clemens Schmid